 - Contact you at work once they’re told you’re not allowed to receive calls there.

-A third-party debt collector may contact people that know you but only to find out your address, phone number and where you work.
+- Speak about your debt with anyone but you or your attorney.
+However, a debt collector may contact other people you know, but only to find out your address, phone number and place of employment.

-6. Be Proactive About Internet Privacy
+3. Be Proactive About Internet Privacy

 If you see any inaccuracies, you have a right to dispute the information with the creditor and the credit reporting agencies.
 Accuracies can have a negative impact on your credit, so it’s important to check your credit regularly for errors, and to resolve any problems as soon as possible.